 1.1.
-AIR CONTROL
+AIR CONTROLS

-The Blaze B500 and B800 wood heaters feature a single air control system.
-It is designed to introduce oxygen into the base of the fire, controlling the rate of combustion of the wood as well as the oxygen being drawn into the upper firebox where combustion of the gases occurs.
+The Blaze B400 wood heater features a single air control system.
+It is designed to introduce oxygen into the base of the fire, controlling the rate of combustion of the wood.
+In addition, oxygen is drawn into the upper firebox where combustion of the gases occurs.

-The air control is operated by sliding the stainless steel cylindrical handle located on the top left side of the heater.
+The air control is operated by sliding the stainless steel handle located on the top right side of the heater.
 Pulled all the way out offers maximum burn rate, while pushed all the way in offers minimum burn rate.